toreanjoel/tunneld/README.md

 - Device status
 - TTL-based access requests
 - Internal health and monitoring
-- Node registration and schema-based contract sharing
+- Instance registration and schema-based contract sharing

 > This allows custom nodes (AI inference, file servers, etc.) to announce themselves and expose UIs or APIs back to Sentinel.